 While grown-ups often complain of headaches, children get a lot of stomachaches.
 Tummy aches may be all too common in children these days, but they no longer have to be.
 A good place to start, especially for children, is with natural remedies and supplements that strengthen the body’s abilities to self-heal.
 Therapies like deep breathing, visualization and even hypnosis, and good old exercise, have all proven helpful as well.

-For many parents, homeopathic medicine is their first choice for treating children, due to the long safety record and absence of side effects.
-Homeopathic medicines comply with similar regulatory processes for safety and efficacy as regular pharmaceuticals.
-However, unlike pharmaceuticals, homeopathic medicines are made from natural ingredients having a safety track record as old as 200 years or more, as documented in the Homeopathic Pharmacopeia of the United States (HPUS).
+For many parents, homeopathic medicine is their first choice for treating children, due to the long safety record and very low incidence of side effects.
+Homeopathic medicines are manufactured according to Good Manufacturing Practices (GMP) similar to over-the-counter (OTC) pharmaceuticals.
+However, unlike pharmaceuticals, homeopathic medicines are usually made from natural ingredients, many having a safety track record as old as 200 years or more, and are documented in the Homeopathic Pharmacopeia of the United States (HPUS).

 Passing gas is indeed an essential and inevitable human function.
 When gas is not easily released and builds up in the digestive tract, it can cause debilitating cramping and pain, as most adults know.
 Tummy Calm has the unique ability to quickly and safely adsorb painful gas bubbles and toxins and render them harmless, thanks in large part to the pharmaceutical grade carbo vegetabilis (activated charcoal).
 This special form of carbon in Tummy Calm has the amazing ability to, much like a magnet, attract gases and bacteria that cause gas to its surface and hold them, thereby gently eliminating the very source of the problem.
 Medical research has discovered that activated charcoal is so effective both chemically and physically because of its electrical charge and the thousands of microscopic tunnels created by the process used to make it.
-Studies have proven how effective it is at reducing even intestinal gas. (put link here to studies) The activated charcoal is in no way absorbed, metabolized or digested by the body.
-In fact, it is one of the finest natural adsorbent agents known and recognized by the FDA.
+Studies have shown how effective it is at reducing even intestinal gas.
+The activated charcoal is in no way absorbed, metabolized or digested by the body.
+In fact, it is one of the finest natural adsorbent agents known.
 Activated charcoal has been used by physicians and natural healers around the world for centuries.
 It is used in hospitals everywhere.

 Tummy Calm combines fast-acting, yet gentle carbo vegetabilis (activated charcoal) with 8 other homeopathic soothers, specially selected for children’s bodies.
-It works by safely and gently stimulating little bodies’ abilities to self-heal, as opposed to suppressing symptoms.
-Nature has provided us with the safest and most effective remedies, all of which have individually proven themselves valuable over the past centuries.
-It is Tummy Calm’s unique synergistic combination that makes it even more wondrous.
+It works by safely and gently, according to the principles of homeopathy, by stimulating little bodies’ abilities to self-heal, as opposed to suppressing symptoms.
+Nature has provided us with the safest and most effective remedies, all of which have been used safely for centuries.
+It is Tummy Calm’s unique combination that makes it even more wondrous.

 Until Tummy Calm recently came on the market, following the nine-year success of Colic Calm, the usual first recourse for gas has been simethicone.
 It is sold under several brand names in drug stores and is usually marked “Gas Drops,” primarily intended for infants.
 Simethicone is essentially a synthetic chemical foaming agent that joins gas bubbles in the stomach on the theory that gas can be more easily burped away.
 However, if the larger clusters of bubbles are not burped up quickly enough, they pass into the lower digestive tract.
 Here, the larger gas bubble clusters can cause more painful distention and cramping.
 Simethicone admittedly has no effect on intestinal gas, which as many adults know, can cause the most intense pain.
 Since simethicone works by joining gas bubbles, it must be where the gas is, in order to work.
 As a result, simethicone is not an “as needed” medicine, but rather one that must be given in regular doses with every meal.
 If gas has been created other than by eating or drinking, simethicone will have no effect after the gassiness appears.
 Simethicone will work only on gas near the top of the stomach and has no effect on intestinal gas.
 Several studies show that it works no better than a placebo.